01 of 16

 Big Bear (103 miles, 2 hours)

-Big Bear Lake is more developed than Lake Arrowhead, with a lot more recreational options as well as more, and usually more affordable, accommodations.
-The Village at Big Bear Lake is more California mountain rustic than its alpine neighbor, although it has a little of that too.
+Big Bear Lake is more developed than Lake Arrowhead, with a lot more recreational options and—usually—more affordable accommodations.
+The Village at Big Bear Lake is more California mountain rustic than its neighbor, although it has a little of that too.
 It's still very walkable.

 Housing options range from tent camping to cabin or condo rental to lodges and resorts, so you can plan a getaway for any size group on any budget.Continue to 8 of 16 below.